meads2/scraper/README.md

 ![](docs/Artboard.png)
 ![GitHub All Releases](https://img.shields.io/github/downloads/meads2/scraper/total)
 ![GitHub last commit](https://img.shields.io/github/last-commit/meads2/scraper)

-A library for scraping a search engine's results page for data analysis.
+A library for performing simple scraping of a search engine's results page for data analysis.

 ### **Getting Started**
+This library is intended for personal use only to get search results from a search engine for downstream analysis.

 #### 1. Create Folder
 ```bash